Buhbooh/madden-trainer-releases/README.md

 ## How often do I run the tool?

-Once, at the start of each preseason and regular season week.
+Once per pre-season and regular season week.
 Progression is done WEEKLY.
+YOu could opt to run it more or less frequently, but the progression is tuned with the assumption that it would be ran ~21 times per season.

 ## What does the tool tell me?